palikar/q4/README.md

 This is an early stage of development, the internals are in a state of chaos as new features are being added.
 If you've stumbled on this repo during this stage, or if I was crazy enough to link it to you already, please refer to the header comments in q4.el, as its currently the only documentation or detailed description available.

 A few bullet points:
+  * Uses the JSON api, no web scraping pleb shit.
   * No third party dependencies, just a recent build of GNU Emacs (25+).
   * Full thumbnail support
   * Full resolution media support with the 3rd party programs `feh` and `mpv`